ClassicCollins/classicMedNER/README.md

 Pandas,
 Streamlite

-To learn more about this App kindly visit https://classicmedner.streamlit.app/ or Contact the Author on`08037953669` or ugwuozorcollinsezie@gmail.com
+To peruse this App kindly visit https://classicmedner.streamlit.app/ or Contact the Author on`08037953669` / emezieugwuozor@gmail.com for more info